Skip to main content

 Caroline Marshall Draughon Center for Arts and Humanities at Pebble Hill

-The Auburn University Intergenerational Working Group invites faculty, staff, and students from all disciplines to share their work and ideas that connect generations through teaching, research, and community engagement.
+The Auburn University Intergenerational Working Group invites faculty, staff, and students from all disciplines to attend and engage in a campus-wide symposium focused on connecting generations through teaching, research, and community engagement.

 This campus-wide initiative seeks to identify and expand intergenerational practices that enrich learning and foster collaboration across age groups—whether in classrooms, research projects, or community partnerships.